veeto

 Summary

-Assembly Member Patel's legislation expands California's criminal code to address threats targeting specific locations, including daycares, schools, universities, workplaces, houses of worship, and medical facilities.
-The measure creates a new offense for threats made through any medium, including social media and internet posts, that convey an immediate prospect of death or great bodily injury.
+Assembly Member Patel's legislation expands California's criminal code to address threats targeting specific locations, establishing new penalties for individuals who make credible threats against daycares, schools, universities, workplaces, houses of worship, or medical facilities.
+The measure creates a distinct offense for threats made through any medium, including digital platforms and social media, while maintaining separate prosecution pathways from existing threat-related statutes.

 Key Dates